rpatel397/Guitar_Hero_Mbed_lpc1768/README.md

 * Game Over - This is where the user will see the score, hits, misses and highscore.

-The game will progress cyclically between these 5 states:\n
+The game will progress cyclically between these 5 states:
 <img src="./images/Game_Cycle.png" alt="Image of Game_Cycle" width="600" height="400">

 This game runs on Mbed RTOS.
 There is a dedicated thread that updates the LCD display with the correct content.
 A switch statement is used to figure out the game state.
 The buttons are using pindetect library with call back functions.
 A Ticker is used to play music from flash memory ([How to play sound from flash](https://os.mbed.com/users/4180_1/notebook/using-flash-to-play-audio-clips/)).